 Minimum Wage Ordinance

-All employees who work in San Francisco more than two hours per week, including part-time and temporary workers, are entitled to the San Francisco minimum wage.
+All employees who work in San Francisco at least two hours in a week, including part-time and temporary workers, are entitled to the San Francisco minimum wage.

 Paid Sick Leave Ordinance

 Employers must provide paid sick leave to all employees (including temporary and part-time employees) who perform work in San Francisco.

 Employee count includes all persons working for the employer, regardless of whether they are located in San Francisco or outside of the city